braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/in-app_messaging/customization/custom_app_store_review_prompt.md

 article_title: Example - App Store Review Prompt
 platform: Swift
 page_order: 8
-description: "This reference article provides an example of a custom in-app message to prompt users to provide review for your app."
+description: "This reference article provides an iOS example of a custom in-app message to prompt users to provide review for your app."
 channel:
   - in-app messages